remotemerge/totp-php/README.md

 The contributions of the **Open Source community** are highly valued and appreciated.
 To ensure a smooth and efficient process, please adhere to the following guidelines when submitting code:

 - **Coding Standards**: Ensure that the code adheres to [PER Coding Style 2.0](https://www.php-fig.org/per/coding-style/) standards.
-- **Testing**: All submitted code must pass relevant tests to maintain the library’s reliability.
+- **Testing**: All submitted code must pass relevant tests to maintain the library's reliability.
 - **Documentation**: Proper documentation and clean code practices are essential for maintainability.
 - **Pull Requests**: Please make pull requests to the `main` branch.

 Thank you for your support and contributions.
 Looking forward to reviewing your code and building something amazing together!

 ## **Screenshots**

 ![Screenshot 1](public/img/demo.png)